-In the nine months ended September 30, 2022, and the fiscal years ended December 31, 2021 and 2020, the cost of raw materials accounted for 60%, 75% and 16% of the total revenue, and the cost of shipping accounted for 18%, 57% and 5% of the total revenue, respectively.
+In the fiscal years ended December 31, 2022, 2021 and 2020, the cost of raw materials accounted for 65%, 58% and 76% of the total revenue, and the cost of shipping accounted for 18%, 16% and 6% of the total revenue, respectively.
 The fluctuation in raw materials cost as a percentage of the total revenue was due to the fluctuation in the price of raw materials.
 The increase in shipping cost as a percentage of the total revenue from fiscal year 2020 to fiscal year 2021 was partly due to the increase in shipping price and partly due to the fact that we had a predominantly DDP (delivered duty paid) shipping structure in fiscal year 2021 as compared to a predominantly FOB (free on board) shipping structure in fiscal year 2020.
-The decrease in shipping cost as a percentage of the total revenue from fiscal year 2021 to the nine months ended September 30, 2022 was due to the decreased freight cost.
+The decrease in shipping cost as a percentage of the total revenue from fiscal year 2021 to the fiscal year 2022 was due to the decreased freight cost.
 In an effort to mitigate the impacts, we have raised the price of the products and extended shipping planning from two months to six months in advance.
 If the supply chain disruptions continue and we cannot develop alternate sourcing quickly on favorable terms, we may experience additional increased cost and delay in delivery of our products, which could result in loss of sales and loss of customers, and adversely impact our margins and results of operation.